wasabifx/wasabi/README.md

 ### Interceptors ###
 In addition to handlers, Wasabi also has interceptors.
 Think of interceptors as a way to add functionality to every request, or a those matching a certain route pattern.
+Some frameworks have popularized the term *middleware* to refer to something that intercepts a request/response.
+We do not agree with such a broad and somewhat ambiguous term.
+We like to name things as close to what they actually represent in the real world.
 An intercpetor implements the following trait

 ```kotlin